-Approximate % of TOTAL HHAP-4 ALLOCATION Approximate % of TOTAL HHAP-4 ALLOCATION to be sed on this Eligible Use(%) 15.00%
+Approximate % of TOTAL HHAP-4 ALLOCATION Approximate % of TOTAL HHAP-4 ALLOCATION to be sed on this Eligible Use(%) to be used under this Eligible Use as part of the 8.00% Youth Set Aside? (%) 0.00%

 This allocation will be used for new and existing affordable or supportive housing units, emergency shelters, and navigation centers.
 Operating subsidies may include operating reserves.